 Estidama, which means "sustainability" in Arabic, was launched by Abu Dhabi's Urban Planning Council (UPC) in 2008 as part of the emirate's 2030 General Plan.
-Estidama devised the Pearl Rating System, which establishes a region-specific sustainability criteria that addresses all aspects of sustainable building construction starting from the design phase all the way through to end user operational stage.
+It is a specific design methodology and pertains to the planning of sustainable buildings and communities that are fully integrated with the General Plan.
+To further establish its methodology, Estidama devised the Pearl Rating System, which establishes a region-specific sustainability criteria that addresses all aspects of sustainable building construction starting from the design phase all the way through to end user operational stage.
 The Pearl Rating System is offered for community, building, and individual villa construction.
 Abu Dhabi's Executive Council Order of May 2010 mandated all new buildings must achieve a minimum 1 Pearl certification, and all government funded buildings must achieve a minimum of 2 Pearls.
-This sets high standards of quality and performance for all new projects in the Emirate.
+This sets high standards of quality and performance for all new projects in the emirate.

 The Pearl Rating System takes sustainability a level higher than other rating systems by addressing sustainability goals via a quadruple bottom-line, as opposed to a triple bottom-line: the environment, the economics, people and culture.
+As of March 2014, Estidama has had over 530 developments either initiated or completed under the Pearl Rating System, with a gross floor area of nearly 12 million square meters.31